Criar empresa em Portugal

 - Evidence of tax payment (if applicable);

-- Statement of unawareness, on the part of the directors, of any circumstances that might inhibit them from holding the office.
+- Statement of acceptance of the appointment issued by the directors, with a statement of unawareness of circumstances that might inhibit them from holding the office;

-The Commercial Registry Office shall automatically publish the registration online and convey the incorporation to the National Registry of Legal Entities to register the new company in the Central File of Legal Entities.
+- The Commercial Registry Office shall automatically publish the registration online and convey the incorporation to the National Registry of Legal Entities to register the new company in the Central File of Legal Entities.

-Upon completion of the registration of the incorporation of the company (and appointment of the members of the respective corporate bodies), an access code to the online permanent commercial registry certificate of the company shall be provided by the Commercial Registry.
+- Upon completion of the registration of the incorporation of the company (and appointment of the members of the respective corporate bodies), an access code to the online permanent commercial registry certificate of the company shall be provided by the Commercial Registry.

-Decree-Law no. 73/2008, of 16 April, has created a bilingual commercial registration, making it possible to apply for an access code to an English version of the online permanent commercial registry certificate of the company.
+- Decree-Law no. 73/2008, of 16 April, has created a bilingual commercial registration, making it possible to apply for an access code to an English version of the online permanent commercial registry certificate of the company.
 The authorities are contemplating the possibility of adding other foreign languages, if needed, in the near future.

-Step 5: Commencement of Activity Statement
+Step 5: Commencement of activity statement

 Within 15 days from the approval of the registration of the company’s incorporation, the company must be registered for tax purposes by filing a commencement of activity statement with the tax authorities together with the delivery of its permanent commercial registry certificate.